iwotastic/pi_pact/README.md

-# Ian's BWSI piPACT Code
+# Ian's BWSI PiPACT Code
 This is my modification of the instructor code for BWSI PiPACT.
 The original code (including the original README) is available at [BWSI-piPACT/reference_code](https://github.com/BWSI-piPACT/reference_code).

 ## Additional Requirements